grafana/grafana/docs/sources/administration/api-keys/index.md

 1. Find the API Key you want to migrate.
 1. Click **Migrate to service account**.

-### Migrate API keys to Grafana service accounts using the API
+### Migrate API keys to Grafana service accounts for API calls

-This section shows you how to migrate API keys to Grafana service accounts using the Grafana API.
+This section shows you how to migrate API keys to Grafana service accounts specifically for the Grafana API.
+For references see: [Grafana Service Accounts for the Grafana API](https://grafana.com/docs/grafana/latest/developers/http_api/serviceaccount/).

 #### Before you begin